 If this estimate turns out to be accurate, it would mean that Ceres contains more water than all the fresh water on Earth, which is supported by several observations made with the Keck telescope in 2002, as well as by complex evolutionary models.
 Moreover, studies have shown that a liquid water ocean under a thick layer of water ice may have persisted to present times.
 However, recent studies have suggested that Ceres could possibly have a small inner iron-rich core due to partial differentiation of the rocky fraction of its core.

-Although the surface of Ceres is largely similar to those of most other C-type asteroids in terms of chemical composition, there are some significant differences.
-For instance, some persistent and ubiquitous features in Ceres’ infrared spectrum indicate the presence of hydrated materials that include iron-rich clay minerals such as cronstedtite, and carbonate minerals such as dolomite and siderite, all of which are common in carbonaceous chondrite meteorites.
-The presence of these materials requires that relatively large amounts of water be present in the asteroid’s interior, which is absent in the spectra of most other C-type asteroids.
-For this reason, Ceres is sometimes classified as a G-type asteroid.
+Some persistent and ubiquitous features in Ceres’ infrared spectrum indicate the presence of hydrated materials that include iron-rich clay minerals such as cronstedtite, and carbonate minerals such as dolomite and siderite, all of which are common in carbonaceous chondrite meteorites.
+The presence of these materials requires that relatively large amounts of water be present in the dwarf planet’s interior.

 A recent computer simulation has also suggested that other ice volcanoes may have existed on Ceres at various times, but that these have become indistinguishable from the surrounding terrain through the process of viscous relaxation.
 In simple terms, this means that the surface of Ceres is partially viscous (fluid), and that fluid motions continually mould and shape the surface so that some features are destroyed while others are created.